attiliosbrana/cloud-agent-lab/docs/VM_MULTI_AGENT_SETUP_PLAN.md

 Your GCP VM is already provisioned with:
 - Ubuntu 22.04 LTS on `e2-micro` instance
 - Zone: `us-central1-a`
-- Gemini CLI already installed and configured with MCP
+- Gemini CLI already installed (MCP optional and deferred)

 ## **Phase 2: Install Additional CLI Tools**